 - Type 2: The Ministry of Interior sets Huroob when an employee does not return on an exit re-entry visa.

 Type 1: Duration of Ban – Employer sets Huroob

-As per Article 8 of Saudi Deportation Law, anyone who is deported from Saudi Arabia after Huroob will have to face a ban of 5 years from re-entering the country.
+As per Article 8 of Saudi Deportation Law, anyone who is deported from Saudi Arabia after Huroob will have to face a lifetime ban from re-entering the country.
 Can they enter on any other type of visa?
 Here are the details.

 - Work Visa: Not Allowed.